stackitcloud/terraform-provider-stackit/docs/data-sources/image.md

 - `filter` (Attributes) Additional filtering options based on image properties.
 Can be used independently or in conjunction with `name` or `name_regex`. (see [below for nested schema](#nestedatt--filter))
 - `image_id` (String) Image ID to fetch directly
 - `name` (String) Exact image name to match.
 Optionally applies a `filter` block to further refine results in case multiple images share the same name.
-The first match is returned, optionally sorted by name in descending order.
+The first match is returned, optionally sorted by name in ascending order.
 Cannot be used together with `name_regex`.
 - `name_regex` (String) Regular expression to match against image names.
 Optionally applies a `filter` block to narrow down results when multiple image names match the regex.
-The first match is returned, optionally sorted by name in descending order.
+The first match is returned, optionally sorted by name in ascending order.
 Cannot be used together with `name`.
-- `sort_descending` (Boolean) If set to `true`, images are sorted in descending lexicographical order by image name before selecting the first match.
-Defaults to `false` (ascending).
+- `sort_ascending` (Boolean) If set to `true`, images are sorted in ascending lexicographical order by image name (such as `Ubuntu 18.04`, `Ubuntu 20.04`, `Ubuntu 22.04`) before selecting the first match.
+Defaults to `false` (descending such as `Ubuntu 22.04`, `Ubuntu 20.04`, `Ubuntu 18.04`).

 ### Read-Only